Live Healthy on a Retirement Budget

 Never stop taking medication because you want to cut your bills.

 Talk to your doctor to see if there are generic or less expensive versions of prescription medicines that you can take.
 And always ask for free samples when you visit your doctor.

-If you don't have insurance and can't afford your prescriptions, you can apply for financial assistance through drug companies that offer patient assistance programs.
+If you don't have insurance and can't afford your prescriptions, you can apply for help from drug companies that offer free medications through patient assistance programs.